retirement, annuities, long term care, pensions on divorce

 An individual at retirement with a pension fund or a lump sum can buy a pension annuity or purchase life annuity.
 There are a number of factors relating to health or lifestyle that mean an individual could benefit from an enhanced annuity, resulting in a significant increase in the pension income or income from a lump sum in retirement.

-If the individual or their partner are currently ill or have suffered illness in the past or are a smoker or are overweight, then they could benefit from enhanced rates if these conditions
+If the individual or their partner are currently ill or have suffered illness in the past or are a smoker or are overweight, then they could benefit from enhanced rates if these conditions have reduced their life expectancy relative to the mortality tables.

 For a family with an elderly relative that now requires 24 hour care after suffering an illness, the long term care costs for a nursing home could be partially funded, after any contributions by Local Authority or NHS funding, by an immediate needs annuity.